Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 B. in an emergency

-C. if precautions are taken to avoid injury or damage to persons or property on the surface
+C. If precautions are taken to avoid injury or damage to persons or property on the surface

 8. Unless otherwise authorized, what is the maximum airspeed at which a person may operate an sUAS below 400 feet?